Le Moyne College: Green initiatives

-Environmental sustainability is integrated into Le Moyne College facilities planning and operating processes.

 In June 2010, the college began construction on a new, 48000 sqft science facility.
 The science complex provides teaching and research space for use by faculty and students in the science and health professions.
 Its environmentally-sound design features include day lighting, solar preheating, and thermal storage, resulting in the award of LEED-Gold certification.

 Athletics

 The Le Moyne Dolphins are the athletic teams for the college.
 As of July 1, 2023, Le Moyne competes in NCAA Division I as a member of the Northeast Conference (NEC).
 Previously, Le Moyne competed in the NCAA at the Division II level through the 2022–23 school year with 21 varsity teams, offering participation opportunities for over 340 students.
 Since 2003, Le Moyne men's lacrosse has won six NCAA Division II national championships.
 Previously, Le Moyne competed in the Northeast-10 Conference in all sports, but started a transition to Division I on July 1, 2023, as a new member of the NEC.
 All Le Moyne teams compete in the NEC.